-Students must receive a grade of "B" or better in all CNSL courses.
-A course must be repeated the next semester the course is offered if the grade is below a "B." The course in question may only be repeated once.
+Students must receive a grade of "B" or better in all CNSL prerequisite courses.
+A course must

-If applicants are not able to earn a "B" or better in CNSL 5350 and CNSL 5353, he or she will not be admitted to the Clinical Mental Health Counseling Program.
+If applicants are not able to earn a "B" or better in CNSL 5350 and CNSL 5353, they will not be admitted to the Clinical Mental Health Counseling Program and will not be considered for admission into the Clinical Mental Health Counseling Program until they pass both CNSL 5350 and CNSL 5353 with a "B."

-Applicants will not be considered for admission to the Clinical Mental Health Counseling Program until CNSL 5350 and CNSL 5353 have successfully been completed by earning a grade of "B" or better.
 Again, the courses may only be repeated once.
 No applicant will be permitted to enroll in additional coursework (CNSL) in the Department if not admitted.